 Most downtown Charleston hotels are a great option as the city is very walkable and the pedicabs make it super easy to get around the city.
 Other hotel options are the Belmond for an upscale stay, the Vendue for a boutique experience with an updated look and feel or the Grand Bohemian for ultimate luxury.
 You may also choose the old school charm and history that Charleston is known for like John Rutledge House Inn or the Andrew Pickney Inn.
 Use the booking finder below to find the perfect hotel stay in Charleston.

-WHAT TO DO in charleston, sc
+WHAT TO DO IN CHARLESTON, SC

 You won’t be bored in Charleston with just three days to spend.
 Charleston, SC makes it easy to create a travel guide full of different activities for every type of traveler.